eye-division/greenham-stories/_projects/greenham-war-and-peace.md

 ---
-title: 'Greenham: War and Peace'
+title: 'Greenham: 100 Years of War and Peace'
 description: 'A unique and exciting, large-scale outdoor community event will be held on Friday 8th and Saturday 9th September 2017 at Greenham Common.
 Internationally acclaimed artists will be involved in the event and everyone is invited to take part.
-Greenham: War and Peace is a professionally led event project which is inviting hundreds of people from the local community to take part.'
+Greenham: 100 Years of War and Peace is a professionally led event project which is inviting hundreds of people from the local community to take part.'
 project_date: 2017-09-08 00:00:00
 project_to_date:
 list: true
 highlight: true
 past: false
-main_image_path: /uploads/landing-lights-shutterstock-172828403.jpg
+main_image_path: /uploads/Screen Shot 2017-06-10 at 14.14.31.png
 video_embed:
 images:
   - image_path: /uploads/banner-workshop-in-progress.JPG